 Finding the Best Peel and Stick Temporary Wallpaper for Textured Walls

 Even if our wallpaper ends up sticking to your wall, the texture still may show through the print.
 While we can’t 100% guarantee that you will be able to avoid this, we can share a few recommendations when it comes to finding the best peel and stick wallpaper for textured walls.

 First, it is important to mention that quality matters.
 You’ll want to make sure that you choose thicker wallpaper which will conceal imperfections much better than thinner paper.
 Next, we recommend choosing a dark color over a lighter one and a busy print over a simple print.
 If you are looking for the best wallpaper for bumpy or textured walls, here are a few of our wallpaper recommendations for textured walls:

-Shop by color to find a wide selection of dark patterns that will work best with your textured walls.
+You will find a wide selection of dark patterns on tempaper.com that will work best with your textured walls.

 If you prefer brighter colors for your space, we recommend choosing one of our bold and elaborate prints such as Birds of Paradise and Flamingo.